A Dietitian’s Favourite Snacks (That Are Actually Satisfying & Yum)

 • Fibre rich carbohydrates – your body’s main source of energy, supports digestion and satiety

-• Protein and/or fats – for fullness, stable blood sugar levels and longer-lasting energy
+• Protein/fats – for fullness, stable blood sugar levels and longer-lasting energy

 • Flavour + joy – the most underrated but essential part